bryant-finney/about/_posts/2023-10-30-hello-elucid.md

   - Drive and agility
 - Things I need help with:
   - The three great challenges of computer science: **estimation**, and **off-by-one errors**
+  - Finding my keys
-- I was a homeschooler, and fencing was my highschool sport
+- I was a homeschooler, and fencing was my highschool sport 🤺